 Sampson Hoffland Laboratories

 Sampson Hoffland Laboratories houses our chemistry and biology departments.
-Built to environmentally sound LEED standards, Sampson Hoffland features 17 teaching labs and faculty-student research areas, along with study areas adjacent to faculty offices.
+Built to environmentally sound LEED standards, Sampson Hoffland features 17 teaching labs and multiple faculty-student research labs, along with study lounges adjacent to faculty offices.

 - Student study areas account for more than 4,800 square feet.

-- Overholt Human Anatomy Laboratory: Modern and secure space for studying human anatomy through cadaver dissection.
+- Human Anatomy Laboratory, which provides a modern and secure space for studying human anatomy through cadaver dissection.

 - LEED (Leadership in Energy and Environmental Design) Gold Building: Contains rain garden to limit runoff going to storm water system, protection of native habitat (oak savanna), low volatile organic compounds, and low-emissivity glass (allows heat in during winter and keeps it out in summer).
 In addition, the building was built with sustainable resources.

 In Sampson-Hoffland, faculty offices are located around study areas to promote conversations with your professors.